Skip to main content

 Signing

 pkgbuild itself does not sign packages.
-To notarize for distribution outside the Mac App Store, pipe the output through productsign and then xcrun notarytool as a post-processing step in CI.
+To notarize for distribution outside the Mac App Store, pipe the output through the notarize stage with use: pkg.
+The notarize stage handles productsign (signing with a Developer ID Installer certificate) and xcrun notarytool submission automatically.